sahash182/babble/readme.md

-This is a simple chat app.
+This is a AngularJS Chat App.